 The tent has a double-sided zipper that can easily be opened and closed with one hand, and the same style and quality of double-sided zippers for slits to have your hands free from the tent.
 Below each hand slit is a large pocket.
 I can fit a 32 oz water bottle, two TV remotes, my iPhone, and the sauna tent’s remote in these two pockets.
 The neck hole has a removable soft velour towel-like cuff that is comfortable and also keeps in the heat.
 The sauna comes with two of these neck cuffs so you can wash and have one available or assign different cuffs to different members of the household.

 It’s a burnt orange/copper color from a synthetic fabric that looks like a sleeping bag or kitchen appliance cover.
 The trim and zippers are bright blue as is the canvas sling seat of the camp chair.
-The footpad is corded, but the black foam floor removes for packing up and cleaning.
+The footpad is corded, but the black foam floor is removed for packing up and cleaning.

-Some reviews state the Durherm infrared low-EMF portable sauna tent off-gasses, but we didn't have an issue.
+Some reviews state the Durherm infrared low-EMF portable sauna tent is off-gassed, but we didn't have an issue.
 It smelled a bit of new plastic/synthetic materials when it came out of the box, but the smell dissipated quickly and by the time we used the sauna that evening, we didn't smell it, even when it heated up.